 regularly hosts other concerts, along with theatrical performances, public meetings, and fashion shoots.
 If you are interested in hiring the church for an event, please see our venue pages.

 Read more about the history of the church and our plans for the future, which involve developing the plot of land to the west of the church.
 You can also download a brief guide to the church here.
-This is an interim guide pending production of a more formal booklet in 2019 as part of our work with the Heritage Lottery Fund.

 Back to Home page